paulsmithkc/notepad-react/README.md

 4. Open the terminal (Terminal > New Terminal)
 5. npm install
 6. npm run nodemon
+7. npm run devserver
-7. Open http://localhost:3000 in your browser
+8. Open http://localhost:3000 in your browser